DenizenScript/Denizen-Beginners-Guide/source/guides/basics/mechanisms.md

         - adjust <player.item_in_Hand> "lore:Built with Denizen!"
 ```

 However, this will only adjust the *generic concept* of the item in the player's hand.
+The tag `<player.item_in_hand>` will just return flint - any flint, not the specific instance of the flint being used by the player that exists in their inventory.
 If you're not adjusting a specific item that exists in the world somehow, nothing is going to change in the world!
 Instead, you need to use the `adjust` argument of the `inventory` command to adjust the specific item that you want to change.

 The below example will *correctly* transform a player's flint into a diamond when they right click with it: